Mindgreppers/lifemaker_web/content/_index.md

 - Benevolent Humanity
 - Auspiciousness as an unfading tradition of Humanity

-Together as One Universal Family, **we understand Human Being and Life in an open frame**, and we bring in all our perspectives and material, mental and spiritual resources together, to protect and nurture Life, and grow together in abundance on Earth.
+**First we understand Existence and Co-existence in an open frame**.
+Then, as an family integrated by the same understanding, we pool in our perspectives and resources, to protect and nurture our families, and grow together in abundance on Earth.

-Do you and your family wish to be happy?
-Do you wish to understand Life better and live in continuity of mutual security, nourishment, understanding, fulfillment and happiness?
-Are you struggling anywhere?
-Are you curious about Lifemaker? *You can ask us anything under Life and Living, Existence and Co-existence.*

 ## A friendly Lifeline is here for you

+*You can ask us anything.
+And we shall together investigate.*

-No matter what is your question, need, suggestion or concern, we will love to hear from you and do what we can - for we consider you as our Family.
+No matter what is your question, need or suggestion, we will love to hear from you.
 Reach out to us through [Lifeline service](/lifeline) today!
 Our forum will be up soon.

 ## Our approach